aurzenligl/prophy/docs/encoding.rst

 ---------

-Bytes field is an array of bytes, which can be handled by codec in more effective way than array of u8.
-Wire-format, however, is the same.
+Bytes field is an array of bytes, which can be handled by codec in more effective way than an array of u8.
+Wire format, however, is the same.

 Struct